Louis C.K. appears to mock Parkland survivors in stand-up routine

 Louis C.K.'s career was upended after an exposé in The New York Times in November 2017 in which five women accused him of sexual misconduct, including masturbating during phone calls, dating back at least 15 years.
 In the wake of the allegations, screenings of his latest film were canceled and a second special on Netflix was scrapped.

-He laid low in the months that followed, although his more recent return to the stage received mixed reviews from those in the entertainment industry who felt his comeback was premature.
+After lying low in the months that followed, his more recent return to the stage received mixed reviews from those in the entertainment industry who felt his comeback was premature.
 A call to his former rep was not immediately returned on Monday.

 Adding to the controversy, a 2011 HBO special in which Louis C.K. said the N-word also triggered backlash after it resurfaced this month on social media.